ProductBeacon Research · Pre-Call Briefing Pack

 What you can ask on the call

-On absorption velocity.
-Which of the named DSPM specialists (Sentra, BigID, Symmetry, Concentric, Bedrock Data) is most likely to print the next Securiti-cadence acquisition, and what would the multiple look like?
+On absorption velocity (data war).
+Which DSPM specialist (Sentra, BigID, Symmetry, Concentric, Bedrock Data) prints the next Securiti-cadence acquisition, and at what multiple?
 Stress-test the Cyera mega-round counter-pole.

-On Proofpoint's S-1.
-Walk through the platform-vs-portfolio segment-structure call.
-What does a unified-ARR disclosure require operationally that a segmented one does not, and where does that test the integration thesis?
+On Proofpoint's S-1 (data war).
+Walk the platform-vs-portfolio segment-structure call.
+What does a unified-ARR disclosure require operationally that a segmented one does not?

-On Agentic AI enforcement.
-Read the three category-specific articulations (Purview Risky Agents, Operant MCP, Veeam DataAI) as a single architectural pivot or as three separate vendor moves.
+On the one force (capstone).
+Read the three category articulations and the four identity moves as a single architectural pivot, or as separate vendor moves.
 Which framing holds at Q4 2026?

-On buyer choice.
-Stress-test the three-choice frame against a specific portfolio company's renewal cycle.
-Where does the frame break, and what would it take to falsify it?
+On buyer choice (both).
+Stress-test the consolidate / best-of-breed / hybridize frame against a specific portfolio company spanning both fronts.
+Where does it break, and what would falsify it?

 Methodology and sourcing